cfpb/RegTech-test-files/sbl/README.md

-Small business lending application register test files for use in the beta for the Small Business Lending Filing Platform only, validation methods are subject to change.
+Small business lending application register test files for use on the beta for the Small Business Lending Filing Platform only, validation methods are subject to change.

 ### demo_files